Can you tell the difference between LTE and 4G? In this blog post, I will explain what is LTE and what is 4G.

 It’s very difficult to tell the difference between LTE and 4G, the differences are minute, but they may be more noticeable in certain areas.

 Nevertheless, the differences between 3G and 4G or LTE are extremely noticeable.
-While there are many 4G and true 4G networks which offer almost identical speeds.
+While there are many 4G and true 4G networks that offer almost identical speeds.

 The implementation of LTE-A has provided some improvements for some, but the amount of improvement it provides will vary depending on the area.